 Messaging used while participants are in Police custody can have a significant effect on behaviour.
 Participants receive a lot of information at the start and end of the custody process, but very little during the several hours spent in Police custody.

 Our justice system sends messages all the time, through letters, texts or posters.
 Whether the aim of the message is to help the reader understand information or encourage a specific action, having a message that is clear, easy to understand and quick to find will strengthen the effectiveness of the message.
-BSA’s guide outlines how to improve messages with five practical steps:
+BSA’s guides outlines how to improve messages with five practical steps:

 Reach the team at BehaviouralScienceAotearoa@justice.govt.nz